Enduring Times of Testing, Trials, and Suffering

 Deuteronomy 8:1-10 ESV

-We see from these scriptures in Deuteronomy that He tests us to see if we will do what He has taught us.
+We see that He disciplines us to see if we will do what He has taught us.
 He does this because He is our Father and He loves us.

-In the next scripture from Deuteronomy 13, we see that God tests us to see if we will follow Him, or man.
-It is very important that we never follow a human because of the signs or wonders that they perform, or prophecies they speak that come to pass.
+In the next scripture from Deuteronomy 13, we see that God tests us to see if we will follow Him or man.
+It is very important to know that we should not follow a human because of the signs or wonders they perform or prophecies they speak that come to pass.
 We must always cling to the Word of God, not a person.

 1 “If a prophet or a dreamer of dreams arises among you and gives you a sign or a wonder, 2 and the sign or wonder that he tells you comes to pass, and if he says, ‘Let us go after other gods,’ which you have not known, ‘and let us serve them,’ 3 you shall not listen to the words of that prophet or that dreamer of dreams.
 For the Lord your God is testing you, to know whether you love the Lord your God with all your heart and with all your soul.
 4 You shall walk after the Lord your God and fear him and keep his commandments and obey his voice, and you shall serve him and hold fast to him.